rishabhnk/Machine_Learning/docs/what_I_Learned/concepts/regression.md

 ### Multi Linear Regression:

-*avoid the dummy variable trap - dont duplicate a dummy var bc the model cant distinguish between the effect of 2 dummies if D2 = 1 - D1 --> awlays eliminate one of the dummy variables
+*avoid the dummy variable trap - dont duplicate a dummy var bc the model cant distinguish between the effect of 2 dummies if D2 = 1 - D1 --> awlays eliminate one of the dummy variables*

 ### Polynomial Linear Regresion:

 ### Suport Vector Machine Regression:

+  need to apply feature scaling!

+  the goal of the algorithm is to find the maximum distance between the hyperplane (middle line of the street) and the outer vectors (vector = point).
+This measurement is described by the variable Epsilon.
+Basically, we are trying to find the maximum value of Epsilon so that it can capture all the points but the algorithm will ignore the outliers.
+It is basically like using multiple linear regressions or multiple gaussian regressions becasue we also have a measure of error for our model that accounts for expected variability.

-### Decision Tre Regression:
+### Decision Tree Regression:

 ### Random Forest Regression: